jrasmusson/ios-professional-course/Bankey/6-SummaryScreen/README.md

 - Create file `AccountSummaryViewController` (via snippet)
 - Hook up in `AppDelegate`
-- Delete old one in `AppDelegate`
+- Delete old one in `MainViewController`
 - Instantiate and run.

-Let's start with an empty table view controller with some basic data.
+Ask students to follow along in the show notes and to copy and paste in the following to start things off.

 **AccountSummaryViewController**